Amsterdam/amsterdam-styled-components/README.md

 To test your components in other repo's, do the following:

 1. Run `yarn build:watch`, this will watch your files and transpile them to the package lib directory.
-2. cd to the package you want to test, run `yarn install` and then run `lerna link`.
+2. cd to the package you want to test, run `yarn link`.
-3. Go to the repo where you want to use your package and run `npm link <package-name>`.`<package-name>` can be found in the `package.json` you linked in step 2.
+3. Go to the repo where you want to use your package and run `yarn link <package-name>`.`<package-name>` can be found in the `package.json` you linked in step 2.

 Now you can import the package like you would do like a normal npm dependency.
 Changes you will make in your package will be seen in your repo.